Skip to main content

 ///////////////////////////////////////////////////////////////////////////

-Application is now open.
-Application deadline: 2024 October 31.
+Application is now closed.
+Application deadline was: 2024 October 31.

 The school covers full lodging for all accepted international participants (junior participants might share a room with another participant).
 There is very limited funding for travel support.
 Applicants are asked to send their application to the e-mail address probstatphys25@renyi.hu .The subject of the application e-mail should be: "School on Disordered media application".
 Your application e-mail should contain your name, affiliation and CV (which includes your list of publications).
 Please indicate in your application if you wish to apply for lodging in Budapest.
 In case you want apply for travel support, please write a short explanation why you lack travel funding and how participation in this school would be beneficial for you.